amoghyermalkar123/weavestore/README.md

 * Other automations that are useful -
     - `make test` to run all the tests
     - `make check` to run linters on the entire project
-* I have also attached some benchmarks for the memory engine Put and Get operations.
-(Just for fun)